-Mr. Rivera, Vice President of Exploration: Mr. Rivera has entered an agreement whereby the Company may terminate the services of Mr. Rivera with cause following five days written notice and all compensation and benefits shall cease accruing on the termination date.
-The Company may terminate the services of Mr. Rivera without cause following six months written notice or the payment of US\$142,500 (less any other payments due or payable to Mr. Rivera under other contractual arrangements or legal requirements in or outside of Canada).
-In the event the agreement is terminated by the Company without cause within six months of a Control Change (as defined in the agreement) or by Mr. Rivera for Good Reason (as defined in the agreement) within six months of a Control Change, Mr. Rivera shall be entitled to a US\$712,500 payment.
+Mr. Rivera, Vice President of Exploration: In accordance with his employment agreement, the Company may terminate the employment of Mr. Rivera with cause following five days' written notice and all compensation and benefits shall cease accruing on the termination date.
+The Company may terminate the employment of Mr. Rivera without cause following six months' written notice or the payment of US\$142,500 (less any other payments due or payable to Mr. Rivera under other contractual arrangements or legal requirements in or outside of Canada).
+In the event his employment is terminated by the Company without cause within six months of a Control Change (as defined in the employment agreement) or by Mr. Rivera for Good Reason (as defined in the employment agreement) within six months of a Control Change, Mr. Rivera shall be entitled to a US\$712,500 payment.